-There is a separate table in Annex C to this statement which shows the transaction costs for each of the Plan's funds, which is split by implicit and explicit costs and includes any antidilution levies.
+There is a separate table in Annex C to this statement which shows the transaction costs for each of the Plan's funds, which is split by implicit and explicit costs, and includes any antidilution levies.
 This is where a fund manager has made a price adjustment to protect existing investors in the fund.
-This analysis gives the Trustees a clear idea of the costs of buying and selling units in each of the fund and helps provide information for investment decision making when changing or implementing any of the Plan's investment strategies.
+This analysis gives us a clear idea of the costs of buying and selling in each of the funds and helps provide information for decision making.
+This can be used when changing or implementing any of the Plan's investment strategies to determine if the manager has added value for the transaction costs incurred.
 The Trustees find the transaction costs (by asset class) of the Plan's funds to be reasonable.
-This table is available on page 27.
+This table is available on page 29.